poojanagrawal/mesalabs-day1/lab1/README.md

 8. MESA uses the mixing-length theory (MLT) to describe the transport by convection.
 This theory relies on a scaling factor
-$\alpha_{MLT}$ which is in general quite poorly calibrated.
+$\alpha_{MLT}$ which is a fairly uncertain parameter in stellar evolution.
-As such, you should check what MESA's default value of this
+You should check what MESA's default value of this
 $\alpha_{MLT}$ parameter is.

 <details>